iluwatar/java-design-patterns/composite/README.md

 Wikipedia says

 > In software engineering, the composite pattern is a partitioning design pattern.
+The composite
-The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
-The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
-Implementing the composite pattern lets clients treat individual objects and compositions uniformly.
+> pattern describes that a group of objects is to be treated in the same way as a single instance of
+> an object.
+The intent of a composite is to "compose" objects into tree structures to represent
+> part-whole hierarchies.
+Implementing the composite pattern lets clients treat individual objects
+> and compositions uniformly.

 **Programmatic Example**

 Taking our sentence example from above.
-Here we have the base class and different printable types
+Here we have the base class `LetterComposite` and the different printable types `Letter`, `Word` and `Sentence`.

 ```java
 public abstract class LetterComposite {